Miscellaneous Symbols and Pictographs: Emoji modifiers

 This was the result of lobbying by Katrina Parrott, whose daughter came up with the idea after being unable to send emojis that looked like her.

 To modify an emoji representing a human or body part, the emoji modifier must be placed immediately after that emoji.
 When the emoji modifier is applied to an emoji, the emoji-style variant selectior (U+FE0F) should be omitted because the emoji modifier automatically implies emoji-style presentation.

-Table of emojis with modifiers
+Table of emoji with modifiers

 The following table shows the full combinations of each of the five modifiers with all the "human emoji" characters in the Miscellaneous Symbols and Pictographs block.
 Each character should show in each of the five skin tones provided a suitable font is installed on the system and the rendering software is capable of handling modifier characters.
 Platforms without emoji modifier support may show as boxes.

 Additional human emoji can be found in other Unicode blocks: Dingbats, Emoticons, Miscellaneous Symbols, Supplemental Symbols and Pictographs, Symbols and Pictographs Extended-A and Transport and Map Symbols.

-Chart

 History

 The following Unicode-related documents record the purpose and process of defining specific characters in the Miscellaneous Symbols and Pictographs block: